Codent47/Tic-tac-toe/README.md

 # Tic-tac-toe
 The classic game has been modified such that the first person to play always wins such that he plays optimally

+The game uses minimax algorithm to find next optimal move for each player.
+The concept of game states (losing/winnning) is used after tie.
+If in a losing state, the player will tend to make that move which will increase the total number of moves of the game.
+In case of winning, the player will make a move which will lead to it's victory in least number of moves.

+Proof that first player always wins (given he plays optimally ahs been attached).
+To run the Game a makefile has been attached.
+Just place the make file and Game_Code.cpp in same folder and go to that folder through terminal and type command "make" (without double quotes) to run the program.

 Game Rules

 • Our game follows standard rules of Tic-Tac-Toe at the start.